Table of Contents

-The acetyl-CoA resulting from the degradation of the fatty acids, would, at one point, enter the citric acid cycle.
+The acetyl-CoA resulting from the degradation of fatty acids, would, at one point, enter the citric acid cycle.
 In order for this to happen, acetyl-CoA has to be bound to oxaloacetate.
-Oxaloacetate forms as a product of glycolysis.
+Oxaloacetate is a product of glycolysis.
 If the number of carbohydrates that are taken in is insufficient, or if oxaloacetate is used for gluconeogenesis in the state of hunger, an imbalance of acetyl-CoA and oxaloacetate develops.

 As a result, acetyl-CoA cannot enter the citric acid cycle.
-Thus, in this situation, it is converted into the so-called ketone bodies, which consist of acetoacetate, D-3-hydroxybutyrat and acetone.
+Thus, in this situation, it is converted into the so-called ketone bodies, which consist of acetoacetate, D-3-hydroxybutyrate, and acetone.
 You can read how ketone body synthesis proceeds, and which tissues rely on it.

 Fatty Acid Synthesis

-This takes place via the citrate-malate-shuttle: Acetyl-CoA is transferred to oxaloacetate, resulting in citrate.
+This takes place via the citrate-malate-shuttle: acetyl-CoA is transferred to oxaloacetate, resulting in citrate.
 In exchange with a molecule of malate, it is transported into the cytosol via the mitochondrial membrane.

 Fatty acid synthase

-The peripheral SH-group is at the amino terminal domain of the subunits.
+The peripheral SH-group is at the amino-terminal domain of the subunits.
 It accommodates the intermediate products of fatty acid synthesis, while the central SH-group binds a new malonyl group.